 Although I always reference my brand elements from my Brand Board in Asana, all the files are actually stored in the Branding folder.

 Google Drive lets you upload all sorts of files which makes it perfect for storing Photoshop and Illustrator source files (or any files in general).
-Every branding element – logo, alternative logo, submarks, textures, favicons, fonts, brand colors – are organized in the Brand Elements folder.
+Every branding element – logo, alternative logo, submark, textures, favicons, fonts, brand colors – are organized in the Brand Elements folder.
 Brand board, inspirational mood boards, and business card source files have their own folder.

 Headshots and photos I’ve used on my site live in separate folders for easy reference, so are vision, mission and brand values documents.

-Templates folder is one that I use regularly and one of the few that is constantly synced to my hard drive; it holds master copies of files I modify often such as pin designs, post featured images, Instagram templates, social media headers etc.
+Templates folder is one that I use regularly and one of the few that is constantly synced to my hard drive; it holds master copies of files I modify often such as pin designs, post featured images, Instagram templates, social media headers, etc.

 You can see from the diagram how I organize my client folders.
 When a client books me, I create a master folder for them and subfolders for each project.
 When the project calls for it, I share the folder or certain files with the client.
 When I’m done with a client, I simply move their folder to the “Archive” (for future reference or to use again).

-3. Content + Products
+3. CONTENT + PRODUCTS

 Every piece of content I’ve created lives in this folder.
 Let’s take a closer look.